ym2805/XIM-GSAPP-Fa20/markdown-guide.md

 [This webpage](https://guides.github.com/features/mastering-markdown/) provides a comprehensive guide to markdown syntax.
 But to make things easier for you we are including a cheat sheet of the main things you need to know here.

+# Please use level 4 headings for major section divisions
+(make sure to put two spaces after the end of the heading)

+## Please use level 4 headings for major section divisions
+(make sure to put two spaces after the end of the heading)

+### Please use level 4 headings for major section divisions
+(make sure to put two spaces after the end of the heading)

 #### Please use level 4 headings for major section divisions
 (make sure to put two spaces after the end of the heading)